 Patients typically should make health-conscientious lifestyle decisions, such as refraining from smoking, maintaining a diet low in fat and cholesterol, limiting alcohol consumption and controlling their blood pressure.
 Reproductive health counseling is recommended for female Kawasaki disease patients.

-While Kawasaki disease can present long-term challenges to adults, these obstacles can be overcome with mindfulness, determination and collaboration with medical professionals.
+While Kawasaki disease’s long-term effects can present challenges to adults, these obstacles can be overcome with mindfulness, determination and collaboration with medical professionals.